 Growing Advice

-Spring Planting Guide
+Protea Planting Guide

 Re-using old flowerbeds

-Proteas and Natives are sensitive to phosphorus which is the base of most general fertilizers.
+Proteas and Natives are sensitive to phosphorus which is the base of most general fertilisers.
 We recommend you only plant in old flower beds if no phosphorus fertiliser has been previously used.
 Proteas are best grown away from plants which require regular feeding.
 Avoid mushroom composts as they contain salts harmful to Proteas.
 It is also best to avoid applying blood and bone, manures and products made from them such as dynamic lifter, as the nutrient balance is not suitable for Proteas.

 Planting Location